rust-lang/rust/src/doc/reference.md

 to each function as the task executes.
 A stack allocation is reclaimed when control leaves the frame containing it.

-The _heap_ is a general term that describes two separate sets of boxes: managed boxes &mdash; which may be subject to garbage collection &mdash; and boxes.
+The _heap_ is a general term that describes boxes.
 The lifetime of an allocation in the heap depends on the lifetime of the box values pointing to it.
 Since box values may themselves be passed in and out of frames, or stored in the heap, heap allocations may outlive the frame they are allocated within.

 ### Memory ownership

-A task owns all memory it can *safely* reach through local variables, as well as managed, boxes and references.
+A task owns all memory it can *safely* reach through local variables, as well as boxes and references.

 When a task sends a value that has the `Send` trait to another task, it loses ownership of the value sent and can no longer refer to it.
-This is statically guaranteed by the combined use of "move semantics", and the compiler-checked _meaning_ of the `Send` trait: it is only instantiated for (transitively) sendable kinds of data constructor and pointers, never including managed boxes or references.
+This is statically guaranteed by the combined use of "move semantics", and the compiler-checked _meaning_ of the `Send` trait: it is only instantiated for (transitively) sendable kinds of data constructor and pointers, never including references.

-When a stack frame is exited, its local allocations are all released, and its references to boxes (both managed and owned) are dropped.
+When a stack frame is exited, its local allocations are all released, and its references to boxes are dropped.

-A managed box may (in the case of a recursive, mutable managed type) be cyclic;
-in this case the release of memory inside the managed structure may be deferred until task-local garbage collection can reclaim it.
-Code can ensure no such delayed deallocation occurs by restricting itself to owned boxes and similar unmanaged kinds of data.

 When a task finishes, its stack is necessarily empty and it therefore has no references to any boxes; the remainder of its heap is immediately freed.